dimagi/jsonobject/README.md

 [![Build Status](https://travis-ci.org/dimagi/jsonobject.png)](https://travis-ci.org/dimagi/jsonobject)

-A python library for handling deeply nested JSON objects as well-schema'd python objects.
+jsonobject is a python library for handling deeply nested JSON objects as well-schema'd python objects.

+jsonobject is made by [Dimagi](https://www.dimagi.com/), where we build, use and contribute to OSS in our mission to reduce inequity in the world.

+It is used heavily in https://github.com/dimagi/commcare-hq, and the API is largely stable, but more advanced features may change in the future.

-It is supposed to be a simpler, more standalone, and faster version of the `DocumentSchema` portion of `couchdbkit`.
+jsonobject is inspired by and largely API compatible with the `Document`/`DocumentSchema` portion of `couchdbkit`.
-If you would like to use a fork of `couchdbkit` that is backed by `jsonobject` and works seamlessly as a swap-in replacement for the main library, check out [jsonobject-couchdbkit](https://pypi.python.org/pypi/jsonobject-couchdbkit) which can be installed directly with pip.
+Because jsonobject is not only simpler and standalone, but also faster, we also maintain a fork of `couchdbkit`, [jsonobject-couchdbkit](https://pypi.python.org/pypi/jsonobject-couchdbkit), that is backed by `jsonobject` and works seamlessly as a swap-in replacement for the main library.

-It is being used heavily in https://github.com/dimagi/commcare-hq, and the API is largely stable, but more advanced features may change in the future.

 ## Getting Started